• Skip to main content

 Achiote paste is made with annatto seeds and several spices.
 It is what gives this dish its unique flavor.

-Oranges and limes being juiced.
+Oranges and limes being juiced on a green cutting board.

 Sour oranges are hard to find.
 They are native to Southern Mexico and hardly ever travel north.